Feel-Good MSP

 It’s also that people don’t know what to do with generalists.
 Prospects don’t know if you’ll meet their needs better or worse than any other generic MSP.
 Why should they click on your link?
 It looks the same as everyone else’s.
 If you’re floating in a sea of identical listings, the odds that someone will make it to your website are very, very low.

 “I don't want anybody who can do anything.
-I want somebody who can do my thing." - your future client

 While specializing may take a little longer to establish, analyzing your data can help uncover the trends.
 Narrowing your focus helps to streamline operations, optimize resources, and clear the path for scalability, and greater profitability.
 You need to stop being one of many choices and become the ONLY choice.